 El Caballo moved to Mexico City 54 years ago.
-He was 2 years old when his parents left the State of Hidalgo looking for a better future in the country's capital.
+He was two-years-old when his parents left the State of Hidalgo looking for a better future in the country's capital.
 He became a gravedigger in 1984, when he was 24.
 He needed a job to support his wife and children.

 A family member offered him a job at a cemetery, and he took it.
 However, he had to talk himself into it.

 READ MORE: How to Eat Like a Muay Thai Fighter

 The celebrations surrounding the Day of the Dead festivities are some of the most important Mexican traditions there are, and some of the most recognised around the world.
 Day of the Dead is an Intangible Cultural Heritage of Humanity—we are proud of this tradition and every year we celebrate it with excitement, but nobody wants to touch a dead body, much less bury one.These preconceptions also entered Arturo's mind, but he convinced himself of the fact that this job wasn't that bad.
 On the contrary, it was an honourable task that would allow him to support his family.
 So the following day, he decided to show up at the cemetery."The salary isn't the best, but I work for the government, and sometimes we get great tips and donations.
 And, you know, even if I don't get good tips, this is my job.
 This is what I do."We are walking down the central hallway of the cemetery and I see people around us getting everything ready for the Day of the Dead festivities: cleaning up the graves of their loved ones who have passed, and decorating them with flowers and gifts.

 "I've aged a lot working here.
 I've barely been here for 34 years, it feels like it was yesterday that I got this job," Arturo says.
 "The truth is that I'm still young.
 Look, I just started losing my teeth", he says, flashing me a toothless smile."I heard there's good food around here," I say through laughter, hoping that he'll recommend some places for me to check out.